mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Players

-1. As a prospective customer, I want to see a list of the services offered by the consultant so that I can understand if the consultant can provide the solution my business is seeking.
+1. As a player, I want to play an accessible, easy to understand, fun, and visually attractive game that is responsive on any device.
-2. As a prospective customer, I want to see a description of each service so I can understand the services provided.
+2. As a player, I want to see a list of game rules and instructions so I can understand how to play the game
-3. As a prospective customer, I want to see details of the consultant's customers so I can feel confident that the consultant can deliver results for a business like mine.
+3. As a player, I want to enter my name so I can understand which player represents me on the game board and to keep track of my current score and high score
+4. As a player, I want my name to be validated and to be provided with feedback on any errors with name entry to ensure I can understand which player I am in the game.
+5. As a player, I want to start a new game and receive directions on how to setup the game board
+6. As a player, while setting up the game board, I want the ability to place and rotate my game pieces vertically or horizontally within the limits of the game board
+7. As a player, I want any controls or buttons to be colourful, apparent, and attractive.
+8. As a player, while setting up the game board, I want the ability to reset the game board to remove the game pieces (ships) and start placement over again
+9. As a player, once the game board is set up I want to see notifications and visual cues to understand the game has started and which player's turn it is to take a shot
+10. As a player, I want to see notifications and visual cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered
-4. As a prospective customer, I want to see details of the consultant's work experience and expertise to understand if they have the expertise required to handle my project.
+11. As a player, once a turn has been taken, I want to see notifications and visual cues to understand whose turn was taken and if the turn resulted in hitting or missing a ship
-5. As a prospective customer, I want to submit questions or details of my project through the website so I can connect with the consultant to discuss my project and receive answers, set up, a call or receive a project proposal.
-6. As a prospective customer, I want to locate the consultant's contact details so I can see where they are located and phone or email them about my project and any questions I may have.
+12. As a player, I want to see notifications and visual cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player
-7. As a prospective customer, I want to see a confirmation that my contact form has been submitted and be able to navigate back to the main site.
+13. As a player, I want to see notifications and visual cues indicating when all of a player's ships have been sunk and which player has won the game
-8. As a prospective customer, I want to locate the consultant's social media details so I can see if they are thought leaders in the space, learn from their content and see what other social media users say about them.
+14. As a player, when a game has ended, I want to be given the option to start a new game
+15. As a player, when a game has ended, I want my high score to be retained until I end my browser session

 [Back to Table of Contents](#table-of-contents)